ns-rse/git-collaboration/episodes/diverging_branches.md

 matter of preference and you should agree within your team which strategy to use and stick with it.

-However it is worth noting that if you `git merge` your changes from the `main` branch into your feature branch when you come to make merge your branch into `main` via a Pull Request then the `git diff` will show all changes for commits that have been merged into `main` since your feature branch was made and not just the changes you have made in your feature branch.
+However it is worth noting that if you `git merge` your changes from the `main` branch into your feature branch when you come to merge your feature branch into `main` via a Pull Request then the `git diff` will show all changes for commits that have been merged into `main` since your feature branch was made and not just the changes you have made in your feature branch (i.e. the commits that have already been merged into `main` also appear in your pull request).
 This can make reviewing pull requests considerably harder and is a good case for using `git rebase` to keep your feature branches up-to-date when you know they have diverged.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints